 There are both positive and negative effects of stress.
 In times of positive stress, a little bit of cortisol and adrenaline will sometimes help us perform well.

 Cortisol is a hormone secreted by the adrenal glands.
-It helps us adjust to stress, but it also causes nasty symptoms if the body’s cortisol levels are elevated for an extended period of time.
+It helps us adjust to stress, but it also causes nasty symptoms if the body’s cortisol levels too high for an extended period of time.

 A good way to get rid of cortisol is to cry and sweat.
 Exercise releases endorphins in the brain, which makes us feel better.
 This helps relieve stress.
 When skiing, I find myself calming down because I can’t think of much else.
 I have to focus on my ski skills only.

 As a bonus, I’ve found that my neck, shoulders, and back have become better during the skiing season as a result of the movement and activity.

 In traditional skiing, several techniques should be used: herringbone, diagonal stride, double pole and kick double pole.
 There are other techniques as well, but these basic techniques work well in Oitta.